bitlabstudio/django-docker-aws/README.md

     * `docker-compose up -d`
     * `docker-machine ls` and copy the IP there
     * navigate to the IP in a browser
-    * It should show a 503 error
+    * It should show a 503 or a 404 error depending on how future commits might change the `uwsgi.ini`